mrFred-1a4/crafty/README.md

 - [Adminlte](https://adminlte.io/themes/AdminLTE/index2.html) used for web templating
 - [Font Awesome 5](https://fontawesome.com/) used for Buttons

-## How does it work?
-Crafty is launched via the command line, normally via a bat or sh script.
-Crafty will then automatically start a Tornado web server on the back end, as well as your Minecraft server if auto-start is enabled.
-You can remotely manage your server via the web interface, either on a PC, or on your phone.
-Logins are secure and use the most advanced web security models available.

-## Supported OS?
-- Linux - specifically Ubuntu 18.04 / 19.04 and others if they run python
-- Windows (7,8,10) via a compiled Executable, no need for python installation

-## Installation
-Install documentation is available here on GitLab via the [wiki](https://gitlab.com/crafty-controller/crafty-web/wikis/Install-Guides).

 ## Documentation
 Check out our shiny new documentation [right on GitLab](https://gitlab.com/crafty-controller/crafty-web/wikis/home).